-In what proved to be a difficult year in the stock market, the book value of the company's investments declined by £920,657.
+In what proved to be a difficult year in the public markets, the market value of the Company's investments declined by £419,412.

-The Company has continued to build up positions in AIM, LSE and Aquis Exchange traded companies, including those companies at early stages of development, and some pre-IPO investments.
-Of the companies in the portfolio at the year end, the Company held approximately 36% in AQSE Growth Market companies, approximately 56% in AIM and LSE quoted/listed companies, and a small percentage in private companies, having invested on a pre-IPO basis.
-The Directors caution that there is a historically perceived lack of liquidity generally in AQSE Growth Market traded companies and that these investments may not be readily realisable into cash.
+The Company has continued to hold positions in AIM, LSE and Aquis Stock Exchange Growth Market traded companies, including those companies at early stages of development, and some pre-IPO investments.
+Of the companies in the portfolio at the year end, the Company held approximately 22% in Aquis Growth Market companies, approximately 63% in AIM and LSE quoted/listed companies, and a remaining small percentage in private companies, having invested on a pre-IPO basis.
+Since the year end, the Company has managed to sell down some of the Aquis Growth Market portfolio.
+The directors continue to caution that there is a historically perceived lack of liquidity generally in Aquis Growth Market traded companies.
+Since the year end, the Company has made approximately £92,000 (of which £52,236 has already been recognised in the statement of comprehensive income for the year ended 30 September 2024, as part of the fair value adjustment on investments) in net profits on the exercise and sale of Mobile Streams PLC shares, following the exercise of warrants.
+As at today's date, the Company has unaudited cash of approximately £220,000.

-The Company does not recommend the payment of a dividend for the year end to 30 September 2022.
-The Notice of Annual General Meeting is set out at the back of the annual report and accounts.
+The Company does not recommend the payment of a dividend for the year end to 30 September 2024.